 Tuesday, January 16, 2018

 The two Icarus V wings are hanging up on back wall (looks like art) with a second new paint design after recovering from the last crash.
 Lot's of painting; lot's of newspaper and tape and personal touch.
 A new gold hang cage can be seen lower left behind the propane heater awaiting assembly for future weekend powered hanglider flight.
 With all you see in this picture - where is the time to fly?
 It's too cold to fly and it looks like there is snow on the ground.
 My Dad will be back soon from flying one of his Beechcraft Bananzas.
-I'll open the frig. have a beer and think about where to focus my interest in this hobby(s).
-I am too old and fat to foot launch so my 2018 project is to make the IcarusV into a Drone Ultralight with the capability to hover and fly.
+I'll open the frig. have a beer and think about where to focus my interest in this hobby.
+I am too old and fat to foot launch the Icarus V so my 2020 project is to make the IcarusV into a Drone Ultralight with the capability to lift vertically, hover and fly.

 Sunday, January 14, 2018

 Using R/C Technology at first for proof of concept.
 First test flights will be at local AMA sanctioned model airplane field using RC propulsion system from a EFlite XVert VTOL electronics.

 First saw Icarus V hang glider in Popular Science 1974

 Icarus II migrated into the EasyRiser by Larry Mauro and John Moody made it famous at Oshkosh.